-Water pressure switches operate on the same principles as most other pressure switches: a small pressure-sensitive force collector such as a strain gauge, piston, diaphragm, bourdon tube or bellows receives strain from the pressurized water and acts as a transducer, generating a signal as a function of the imposed pressure.
+Water pressure switches work similarly to most other pressure switches: a small pressure-sensitive force collector, such as a piston, diaphragm, Bourdon tube, or bellows, receives strain from the pressurized water and serves as a transducer, producing a signal as a function of the applied pressure.

 Water Pressure Switches Informational Video